demisto/content/Packs/AccentureCTI/Playbooks/playbook-ACTI_Block_Indicators_from_an_Incident_README.md

-This playbook extracts indicators from an incident and block them.
+Extracts indicators from an incident and sends them to your firewall to be blocked.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.